UT WIC Eng

 Whole grain bread

-✔ Allowed: *Brands listed below; 100% whole wheat bread and whole grain bread, 16 oz or 24 oz
+✔ Allowed: *Brands listed below; 100% whole wheat bread and whole grain bread, 16 or 24 oz

 16 ounce loaves of bread: